Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/LogLevel"

-Re-exports all named exports from the "effect/LogLevel" module as "LogLevel".
+Re-exports all named exports from the "effect/LogLevel" module as `LogLevel`.

 **Signature**